MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 To trigger this event we first need to add the Socket IO wrapper written in Swift!
 This dependency allows us to interact with all the capabilities of Socket IO with methods written in Swift.
 How amazing is that?!

-First let's create a Podfile, a file that lists out the dependencies to are used in the project.
-If you have familiarity with how a node server operates the Podfile can be thought of a package.json file!
+First let's create a Podfile, a file that lists out the dependencies that are used in the project.
+If you have familiarity with how a node server operates the Podfile can be thought of a package.json file.

- Execute these sequence of commands in this starter kit directory in terminal
+ Execute these sequence of commands in this starter kit directory in terminal.

 ```
  pod init // Creates a new podfile